sumitav/tweet-generation/app-doc.md

-# Pull Request Description
+# App-Description

-This submission introduces a comprehensive Tweet application that facilitates the management and generation of tweets from movie reviews.
-Built using TypeScript for type safety and maintainability, the architecture is designed to be modular and extensible.
-The application consists of several key components, including service classes, utility functions, and data models.
+This submission introduces a Tweet application built with TypeScript, designed to generate tweets from employee movie reviews.
+The app follows a modular, extensible architecture with key components including:

 ## Key Components

 ### Services

-- **TweetService**: Central to the application, this service handles the logic for generating tweets based on movie reviews.
-It adheres to defined formatting rules, ensuring that each tweet fits within character limits while conveying essential information.
+- **TweetService**: Generates tweets based on movie reviews, ensuring adherence to formatting rules and character limits.

-- **MovieService**: Manages the retrieval and storage of movie data, utilizing a mapping structure for efficient lookups by title.
+- **MovieService**: Handles movie data storage and retrieval, optimizing lookups by title.

-- **ReviewService**: Responsible for reading and managing reviews, it logs warnings when the review data is empty, ensuring transparency in data handling.
+- **ReviewService**: Manages review data with logging for empty reviews, ensuring transparency.

 ### Utility Classes

-- **FileReader**: A utility for reading JSON files, which includes robust error handling to manage various file read scenarios, such as empty files or invalid JSON formats.
+- **FileReader**: Reads JSON files with robust error handling for invalid formats or missing data.

-- **StringFormatter**: Provides string manipulation methods that assist in formatting tweets and other textual outputs, promoting consistency across the application.
+- **StringFormatter**: Formats tweets and strings, ensuring consistent output.

 ## Design Choices

-The application follows a layered architecture, separating concerns among services, utilities, and models.
-This design enhances code readability and testability, allowing individual components to be easily maintained and updated.
-Extensive error handling and logging are implemented throughout the services to ensure that any issues are promptly reported and do not disrupt the user experience.

-Additionally, the application is equipped with unit tests using Jest, covering critical functionalities and edge cases, thereby ensuring reliability and robustness.
-Overall, the architecture not only supports current functionalities but is also adaptable for future enhancements, such as adding new features or integrating additional data sources.
+## Design patterns used

+- Singleton Pattern: Used for the Logger configuration to ensure that only a single instance of the logger is used across the entire application.

+- Factory Pattern: Used to the service initialization process.
+For example, when setting up services like TweetService, MovieService, and ReviewService, the factory is responsible for creating instances of these services based on the provided data files.

+- Dependency Injection: To maintain loose coupling between components.
+This ensures that all necessary dependencies, such as the FileService, MovieService,ReviewService,TweetService are injected into the controller at run time.

+## Final Notes

+The application is built with a layered architecture to separate concerns, improving readability, testability, and maintainability.
+Comprehensive error handling using custom exceptions and logging are incorporated throughout.